- Media Mentions

 - Of Counsel

-All commercial and noncommercial full power television stations, digital Class A, digital low power, and digital translator television stations that are licensed or operating pursuant to Special Temporary Authority, must file Federal Communications Commission (FCC) Form 2100 Schedule G (formerly known as Form 317) electronically by December 1, 2015.
+New this year—only those commercial and noncommercial full power television stations, digital Class A, digital low power and digital translator television stations that have received revenue from providing ancillary or supplementary services must file the Federal Communications Commission (FCC) Form 2100 Schedule G (formerly known as Form 317) electronically by December 1, 2017.